Belodri/Orbital-Mini-Sandbox/PDD.md

 # Revision History

+- **21/06/2025**
+    - Defined `main.mjs` as the lightweight application entry point, responsible for initialization and global fatal error handling.
+    - Added a self-contained `Notifications` class for displaying transient UI messages.
+    - Updated the PDD to reflect revisions
 - **17/06/2025**
     - Extracted definitions for shared memory layout into a separate file `LayoutRecords.cs`
     - Redefined `WebApp` architecture, introducing an `AppDataManager` class for application exclusive data.